What the Law Says

 Care or control of a vehicle

-The law not only prohibits impaired driving, but also having the care or control of a vehicle while impaired.
+If you are impaired the law not only prohibits you from driving, but also prohibits you from having the care or control of a vehicle.
 Here are some situations that can have the same consequences as driving while impaired:

-The police officer will assess whether it was possible for the person to drive the vehicle and whether he or she intended to drive.
+The police officer will assess whether it was possible for you to drive the vehicle and whether you intended to drive.

 The highway safety code in brief